fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - Check the reputation of the indicator using VirusTotal and prompt the user for action: either block it or take no action
 - Manually trigger a playbook upon a Phishing type Alert Record to change the status to Investigating

-### Ask a contextual question to Advisor
+### Ask a contextual question to FortiAI

-In **Conversation** Mode, Advisor takes on a more interactive role, offering valuable assistance through conversations in a natural language.
+In **Conversation** Mode, FortiAI takes on a more interactive role, offering valuable assistance through conversations in a natural language.

-You can engage in contextual conversation with Advisor in the list view and detail view of modules in FortiSOAR, where you can seek guidance, recommendations, information about the latest threats, security processes etc. Advisor provides insightful responses, leveraging its extensive knowledge base.
+You can engage in contextual conversation with FortiAI in the list view and detail view of modules in FortiSOAR, where you can seek guidance, recommendations, information about the latest threats, security processes etc. FortiAI provides insightful responses, leveraging its extensive knowledge base.

-In context of a malware (Dragonfly) alert, to know more about that malware, click the **Advisor** icon in the alert detail view.
+In context of a malware (Dragonfly) alert, to know more about that malware, click the **FortiAI** icon in the alert detail view.

 In the **Ask a question** text box, type